Archer DAO Governance Token Reaches 1-Day Trading Volume of $1.08 Million (ARCH)

-Archer DAO Governance Token (CURRENCY:ARCH) traded flat against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on March 12th.
-One Archer DAO Governance Token coin can currently be purchased for $2.51 or 0.00005559 BTC on major exchanges.
-Archer DAO Governance Token has a total market cap of $33.25 million and approximately $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last 24 hours.
-In the last week, Archer DAO Governance Token has traded flat against the US dollar.
+Archer DAO Governance Token (ARCH) traded flat against the dollar during the 24-hour period ending at 11:00 AM E.T. on March 17th.
+During the last week, Archer DAO Governance Token has traded flat against the dollar.
+One Archer DAO Governance Token coin can currently be bought for about $2.51 or 0.00005559 BTC on major exchanges.
+Archer DAO Governance Token has a total market capitalization of $33.25 million and $1.08 million worth of Archer DAO Governance Token was traded on exchanges in the last day.

 - Interlude (ISH) traded flat against the dollar and now trades at $0.0060 or 0.00000009 BTC.